Childcare Openings – Fall 2020

 - Over the Rainbow in Cheshire -multiple openings for all ages birth through fifth grade.
 Four spots available to parents who would need care for the weeks until school starts.

-Southington centers that have not responded to the survey yet and may have openings are: Jack & Jill II, My Little Rascals Too (they are opening a school age classroom), Saint Dominics and Stork Club.
+Southington centers that have not responded to the survey yet and may have openings are: Jack & Jill II, My Little Rascals Too (they are planning to open a school age classroom), Saint Dominics and Stork Club.

 Family Childcare (in private homes):

 - Robyn Angeli – has two openings for age two and over.
-Would take up to three school age children on a short term basis prior to start of school.
+Would take up to three school age children on a short term basis prior to January.

 - Jennifer Cook – only one slot available for age 2 to 4 years at this time.

-- Angela Griffis – one to three slots available for any age depending on the day of the week.
+- Angela Griffis – two openings for any age including infants/toddlers, two openings for 2 and over and two for school aged distance learning, on Mondays and Fridays.
 She has a full time assistant.
 They provide transportation to Flanders in the morning.
 Transportation to and from Hatton, Thalberg and Derynoski.

 - Beth Mearkle – opening for a two year old.

 - Maria Nelson, Country Kids Home Daycare – opening for one child under two, two children age two to five and three school age children.
-Would take up to three school age children on a short term basis prior to start of school.
+Would take up to three school age children on a short term basis.

 - Donna Voisine, Apple Dumpling Daycare – two openings for children age two and up.